hetida/hetida-designer/docs/user_guide/attached_metadata.md

 ## Wrapped format parsing options
-The wrapped format allows to specifiy the actual data in different ways and to add corresponding parsing options.
+The wrapped format allows to specify the actual data in different ways and to add corresponding parsing options.
 For example

 ```json
 {